-Achievement of this competency is demonstrated by indicators such as: - a) communicating a philosophy of education that is student-centered and based on sound principles of effective teaching and leadership; - b) collaborating with teachers, principals, school jurisdiction leaders and other superintendents to build professional capacities and expertise; - c) actively seeking out feedback and information from a variety of sources to enhance leadership practice; - d) seeking and critically-reviewing educational research and applying it to decisions and practices, as appropriate; - e) providing leadership to support school
+COMPETENCY Achievement of this competency is Building Effective Relationships demonstrated by indicators such as: a) collaborating with community and provincial agencies to address the needs of A superintendent establishes a welcoming, caring, respectful and safe learning environment by building positive and productive relationships with members of th school community and the local community. • f) facilitating the meaningful participation of members of the school community and local COMPETENCY community in decision-making.
+Achievement of this competency is demonstrated by indicators such as: Modeling Commitment to Professional Learning a) communicating a philosophy of education that is student-centered and based on sound principles of effective teaching and A superintendent engages in career-long professional learning and ongoing critical reflection, identifying and acting on research-informed opportunities for enhancing leadership, teaching, and learning. b) collaborating with teachers, principals, school jurisdiction leaders and other superintendents to build professional capacities and expertise; c) actively seeking out feedback and information from a variety of sources to enhance leadership practice; d) seeking and critically-reviewing educational research and applying it to decisions and practices, as appropriate; e) providing leadership to support school